Experience suggests that, on average, applications for grants of representation take approximately 9 to 12 months to prepare and complete.

 Please note that Probate applications which involve complex issues, such as where the deceased was not domiciled in England and Wales or where a caveat has been entered at the Probate Registry will take longer to be prepared and processed.

 It will typically take between 10 and 50 hours of professional time to complete the administration of most estates.
-The administration of a basic estate is likely to be in the region of £3,500 – £5,000 plus VAT whilst very complex estates may be £15,000 plus VAT or above.
+The administration of a basic estate is normally at £220 per hour plus VAT and the total costs are estimated in the region of £2,200 – £11,000 plus VAT, whilst very complex estates may be £15,000 plus VAT or above.